MothNik/pybandee/README.md

 # 🧮 pybandee ⚡️

+**⚠⚠⚠ Important Note ⚠⚠⚠**

+This package is currently only **an experimental alpha version** that is missing

+- Python interfaces with input validation
+- documentation
+- tests that cover all possible edge cases
+- citation of the original papers

+**⚠⚠⚠ Important Note ⚠⚠⚠**

 A Python package specialised in factorising and solving banded matrices.
 Currently, the package supports the following functionalities:

 - pentadiagonal factorisation and solving
 - computation of the log-determinant and inverse elements of a pentadiagonal matrix

-**⚠ Important Note ⚠**

-This package is currently only an experimental alpha version that is missing

-- Python interfaces with input validation
-- documentation
-- tests that cover all possible edge cases
-- citation of the original papers

 # ☁️➡️📦 Installation